 - Fountain Square (maintained by 3CDC, hours may differ)

-All Cincinnati Parks events are canceled from now until May 11th in accordance with guidelines from the state of Ohio.
+All Cincinnati Parks events requiring permits are cancelled from now through August 31st.
 Find a list below of any events that have been canceled or postponed in response to COVID-19 concerns.
 For more frequent updates, visit our Facebook, Twitter and Instagram pages.

 When visiting our parks, all general rules still apply.

 Daily Dose of Activities

 Looking for activities to do?
 Visit our Daily Does of Activities page for suggestions on adventures one can have in Cincinnati Parks.
 We’ll update this page daily.
 Downloadable packets for home or on-the-go to come!

 Closed to the Public